jmmastey/bundler-stats/README.md

 and the entire Node universe fell apart?
 Yeah, me too.
-And all the [thinkpieces](http://www.haneycodes.net/npm-left-pad-have-we-forgotten-how-to-program/) that came out just afterward were right: you should be careful about what you include in your project.
+And all the [thinkpieces](http://www.haneycodes.net/npm-left-pad-have-we-forgotten-how-to-program/) that came out just afterward were right: you should be careful about what dependencies you include in your project.

-This project gives you some tools you can use with your existing Gemfile to determine which gems are including long trees of data, and which you can potentially remove.
+This project gives you some tools you can use with an existing Gemfile to determine which gems are including long trees of their own dependencies, and which you can potentially remove.

+This is an exploratory tool, and I'd be interested to hear what other criteria would be useful in determining what tools to remove.

 Installation
 ------------